Native American language

 fought with war spears and leather shields.

-Here is a website with pictures and information about Indian weapons and tools.
+Here is a website with pictures and information about the Indian bow

 What other Native Americans did the Nez Perce tribe interact with?